Test Cycle

 - •Name: Descriptive identifier (e.g., "Sprint 10 Regression")

-- •Test Cases: Collection of tests to execute
+- •Test Cases: The specific collection of tests to execute

 - •Status: Overall progress (Not Started, In Progress, Completed)